phiil-92/ssh-manager/README.md

 Open the App on: http://server-ip:3000

-### This was made as a tool for my personal use in my homelab and not with the goal of having it be used by a ton of people or attract any attention.
-It is here for those who might need a tool like this.
+### I "made" this as a tool for myself to use in my homelab using claude.
+This is not intended as a official piece of software with the goal of doing big numbers since this is a Vibe-Coded tool.
+### I do not support Vibe-Coded software with the goal of making big numbers, being sold and so on.